aghast/lbac-python/ch03/bytecode.md

 def __init__(self, ref=None):
     """
     Create a new CodeObject.
-If `from` is set, take the values from the function or code object given.
+If =from= is set, take the values from the function or code object given.
 Otherwise, the object should be empty but ready to modify.
     """